kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Docker/ReadMe.md

 - It is open-source and essentially a container file format.
 It automates the deployment of applications as portable, self-sufficient containers that can run in the cloud or on-premises.
 - A container is a standardized software unit, in simple terms — nothing but a packaged bundle of application code and required libraries and other dependencies.
 - A **Docker Image** is an executable software package that includes everything needed to run an application and becomes a Container at runtime.
+- Docker is like a virtual machine!
+- It has its own filesystem and the files from your local machine are not shared to the docker container.
+- If you want to use a path from your local machine and want to modify it too, you would need to mount it to the docker container when running it.
+***

+## Motivation
+- So, let’s say you have learned git and formatted the code properly, have written proper documentation and have open-sourced your project.
+Is that enough?
+No. It’s not.
+- It’s because you wrote code on your computer and that might not work on someone else’s computer because of many different reasons.
+- So, it would be nice if when you distribute the code, you could replicate your computer and others can too when they install your software or run your code.
+- To do this, the most popular way these days is to use Docker Containers
+- Docker containers can be considered as **small virtual machines**.
+You can create a container for your code, and then everyone will be able to use it and access it.
 ***

 ## Docker (Docker Swarm!) vs. Kubernets